BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 After creating a new wallet, you will be asked to manually backup a 12 (or 24 in rare instances) word recovery-phrase to a *safe place*.
 As the next step it will often ask you to verify that you did save it by having you input the phrase in the correct order.

-This scheme is suitable for target-audiences who are already familiar with bitcoin and procedures for secure off-line backups of the recovery phrase.
+This scheme is suitable for target-audiences who are already familiar with bitcoin and procedures for secure off-line backups of the recovery-phrase.
 It is not suited for complete beginners.
 When told to store the backup in a safe way off-line, bitcoin-beginners in reality often take a screenshot, write it down in plain text somewhere on their mobile device, computer or a piece of paper on the fridge, or simply don’t back it up at all.
 This has the risk of achieving the opposite of what we want; high risk of self-inflicted loss and low to medium security in terms of third party theft.

 {% include image.html
    image = "/assets/images/guide/private-key-management/schemes/recovery-phrase.jpg"